sbarakat/beets-copyartifacts/README.md

 This is a plugin for [beets](http://beets.radbox.org/): a music library manager and much more.

-## Warning

-This code is very experimental.
-I'm learning how to use beets and its features as I develop this.
-Please report any issues you may have and feel free to contribute.

-USE AT YOUR OWN RISK!!

 ## Installing

 Installation of the plugin can be done using these commands: